 It is easy to be upset and stressed about a criminal charge, but worrying all the time won’t do you any good.
 It is important to take good care of yourself by eating a nutritious diet, exercising regularly and getting plenty of rest.
 When you feel overwhelmed, try doing a stress-reducing activity, like yoga or meditation.

 Dealing with a criminal charge certainly isn’t easy, but following these tips can ease some of your stress.
 At the Law Office of Daniel J. Wright, we understand how stressful it is to deal with something like this and are here to help.
-Our dedicated criminal lawyers may talk to you about your case and advise you on the best way to proceed.
+A dedicated Criminal Defense Attorney Rockville, MD looks to from our office may talk to you about your case and advise you on the best way to proceed.

 "Daniel Wright is on of the best family law attorneys in Rockville.
 Mr. Wright goes the extra mile for his clients.
 He is also on of the best criminal attorneys in Rockville."